Bandura’s Social Learning Theory

 Ms. Carter, a high school chemistry teacher, knows that getting students to pay attention is the first step in learning.
 Instead of just lecturing about chemical reactions, she performs an exciting experiment, mixing vinegar and baking soda to create a dramatic volcanic eruption.
 The students lean in, eyes wide, completely engaged.
 The next day, several students excitedly replicate the experiment at home and bring videos to class.

-“The greatest sign of success for a teacher is to be able to say, ‘The children are now working as if I did not exist.’” -Maria Montessori, Montessori Method FounderRewards for behavior must be understood and expected by the learner for the modeling to have the desired effect.
-This understanding has been dubbed outcome expectancy.
-This type of reinforcement, reminiscent of operant conditioning, also works with punishments.
-Self-regulation remains a key factor in Bandura’s work.
-Learners who can grant themselves internal rewards or punishments are more likely to achieve the desired learning outcomes successfully.
-These factors lead to motivational improvements.
+“The greatest sign of success for a teacher is to be able to say, ‘The children are now working as if I did not exist.’” -Maria Montessori, Montessori Method FounderStudents need to understand and expect rewards for their behavior if modeling is going to work properly.
+This understanding is called outcome expectancy.
+This kind of reinforcement, which is similar to older theories about training behavior, also works with punishments.
+Self-control is very important in Bandura’s work.
+Students who can reward or punish themselves internally are more likely to learn successfully.
+These factors help improve motivation.

 Bandura’s Famous Bobo the Doll Experiment

-This famous experiment has become a virtual trope that represents the theory.
-People typically remember this when they think of Bandura and Social Learning Theory.
-Bandura set up a playroom with various toys to prove that aggression and violent behavior could be transferred to children, as shown by the model’s example.
-One of the toys was a “knock-em sock-em” inflatable doll with a counterweight in the bottom.
-Shaped roughly like a bowling pin, the doll would correct itself, only to be socked again.
-Many people who are old enough may recall the television ads for this toy.
-Children who’d seen the ad, should it have properly gained their attention, would have witnessed it being repeatedly punched by ecstatic child actors.
-The original doll was named “Bobo the Fighting Clown” and was marketed in 1962 by Lewis Galoob Toys, as seen in the vintage ad below (Figure 1) as item “C,” and was grouped with other boxing-themed toys.
+This famous experiment is what most people remember when they think about Bandura and Social Learning Theory.
+Bandura set up a playroom with different toys to show that children could learn aggressive behavior by watching others.
+One of the toys was an inflatable “Bobo” doll with a weight in the bottom.
+It looked kind of like a bowling pin and would stand back up when knocked down.
+Older people might remember TV ads for this toy.
+Children who paid attention to the ad would have seen excited child actors repeatedly punching the doll.
+The original doll was called “Bobo the Fighting Clown” and was sold in 1962 by Lewis Galoob Toys.
+You can see it in the picture below (Figure 2) as item “C,” grouped with other boxing toys.

 Figure 2.
-“Bobo” Fighting Clown shown in a printed advertisement.
-Note.
-From a 1962 Ad [Vintage advertisement], in the public domain.
+Image of “Bobo” Fighting Clown shown in a vintage printed advertisement from 1962 (in the public domain).

 Strengths and Limitations of the Theory